What is Shiatsu?

 What to expect

 You’ll lie on a supportive futon wearing loose, comfortable clothing.
 We begin with a short conversation to focus the session.
-After the treatment there’s a warm debrief; for 90‑minute bookings this includes simple functional movement exercises to continue the benefits at home.
+After the treatment there’s a casual debrief; for 90‑minute bookings this includes simple functional movement exercises to continue the benefits at home.

 - 60 minutes — general treatment